rashadrussell/ProfileBox/README.md

 1.)
 The width and height of the info bubble is fixed.
 It does not expand if content gets too big.

 2.)
-If any member other than the first one is clicked, undefined will be returned on the bubble.
-If no information is given.
-I at least put all of the members names on the bubble to cover this minor problem up.
+Web page back to the top of the screen when bubble appears.
+For user experience sake, it would be good
+	for the bubble to appear wherever the screen is alread scrolled to.